DQLean/qqbot/readme.md

 ## Schedules
-A timed task is a timed trigger event supported by node schedule, which is triggered and executed at a specific time As with plug-ins, you need a main function as the entry, and you also need to use the module Exports=mainExport it The main function must have a return value and be the standard timed task configuration object.
+A timed task is a timed trigger event supported by node schedule, which is triggered and executed at a specific time As with plug-ins, you need a main function as the entry, and you also need to use the module.exports=main to Export it The main function must have a return value and be the standard timed task configuration object.
 See the following for the detailed structure
 If main does not return anything, this function will not be triggered as a scheduled task!
 The main function is different from the plug-in.
 The main function of the scheduled task does not receive any parameters, and the config function will be received by the action function!